-Because you will be reflecting on your writing process, it's important that you track the artifacts of your development for each piece, as well as for your development as a writer.
+Because you will be reflecting on your writing process, it's important that you track the artifacts of your development for each piece, as well as for your development as the whole writer you are.
 To this end, I suggest that you keep a notebook, which you divide into the following sections: Poetry, Fiction, Nonfiction.
 As we move through the class, use these sections to keep your drafts, critiques, and reflections.
-You'll find that this gives you a lot more to develop from when you get to your Final Portfolio.
+You'll find that this gives you a lot more to develop from when you get to your final portfolio.